-Value Management in Construction Management

-by C. Edwin Haltenhoff, P.E.
+Value Management in Construction Management by C. Edwin Haltenhoff, P.E.

-uring the early days of construction management development. practitioners used the term "value engineering," or "VE," to describe cost-cutting procedures during design.
+During the early days of construction management development. practitioners used the term 'value engineering," or "VE." to describe cost-cutting procedures during design.
 VE was a conveniently available term made popular in the construction industry by the United States Army Corps of Engineers.

 Corps contracts contained a VE provision that opened their design to economic review by awarded contractors and the construction arm of the Corps itself.
 If a proposed change could save money while retaining the utility and intent of the design, the Corps would approve the change and share the savings with the contractor who made the proposal.
-If the change was proposed by the construction division of the Corps, all savings would revert to the Corps.
+If the change was proposed by the construction division of the Corps. all savings would revert to the Corps.

-VE generated considerable interest. and significant savings accrued from the program, according to the Corps.
-In time, the concept struck the imagination of the construction industry, and value engineering developed into a form of independent professional practice as well as an option for contractors on certain projects.
+VE generated considerable interest, and significant savings accrued from the program, according to the Corps.
+In time, the concept struck the imagination of the construction industry, and value engineering developed into a form of

+C.E.
+Haltenhoff is on the civil engineering faculty of Michigan Technological University and serves as director of consulting and research for Eliringa & Volkers, Inc., a construction management firm based in Holland.
+Wisconsin. independent professional practice as well as an option for contractors on certain projects.
 It has become common for owners to specify value engineering for projects.
 VE was progressively formalized and attained organizational status through the Society of American Value Engineers (aptly shortened to SAVE) and the American Association of Cost Engineers.
 Seminars to instruct and in some cases qualify value engineers for certification are now common.
 The practice or application of value engineering is a significant part of today's construction industry.